tuvwxy/tnyosc/README.md

 tnyosc is a header-only Open Sound Control library written in C++ for creating OSC-compliant messages. tnyosc supports Open Sound Control 1.0 and 1.1 types and other nonstandard types, and bundles.

+This has been tested on OS X 10.6 and Linux (CentOS).
+It should work with any POSIX systems.
+Windows support is on it's way but I can't tell you when it would be out since I don't have a need for it yet.
+I can put more effort in it if anyone is interested though!

+To use the library, you just need "tnyosc.hpp" header file.

-Here's an example of creating a OSC message and bundle:
+Here's an example of creating a OSC message and inserting it in a bundle:

     // create a OSC message with OSC Address "/test" tnyosc::Message msg("/test");